Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 prosperity groups of Christians that claim the wealth of the nations will come to the church so we can advance the

-and the silver is your redemption."
-The Lord took His written word and made it rhema to my heart by taking it from
+the silver is your redemption.
+The Lord took His written word and made it rhema to my heart by taking it from the

 We must guard ourselves from becoming temporal and political in our in-union walk with the Lord Jesus, making